 Knowing a few tips for sending a fax will go a long way in making you look more professional.
 Faxing is impersonal and business-oriented.
 Don’t use it as a substitute for email.

-When to Send a Fax Instead of a Letter
+When to Send a Fax or a Letter

 - You need to send a document overseas

 - Someone is difficult to reach on phone or email

 - Appearance of the document is not as important as the content

 Sending a fax is little different than writing a letter, but it should be more to the point and contain little emotion.
 Keep it professional!

 - Don’t hand write letters (aside from a signature).
 Type them, print, then fax.